Philip Michael Gallagher

 We have also examined the role that heat-shock (prior exposure to high temperature 24-48 hours before exercise) may have in protecting against muscle damage during exercise.
 Previous study performed by other investigators found that heat shock attenuated damage from cryolesioning in various tissues of animals, but it is physiologically impossible to be exposed to that type of damage by exercise.
 My approach, then, allows for real-life applications in humans that have the potential of greatly improving the efficiency of treatments and possible prevention of muscle atrophy.
 In animals, we have shown increased JNK expression following muscle damage.
 JNK is a known regulator of Caspase-3, which is significantly up-regulated following muscle damage.
 However, our work in human skeletal muscle show that HSP induction is difficult under practical physiological conditions.
 However, there is potential for pharmacological interventions to induce the cytoprotective heat shock response.

-I am also the Co-PI on a proposal that was awarded by the Office of Naval Research to study a duel stress model (martial arts) with US Marine stationed at Fort Leonard Wood.
+I am also the Co-PI on a proposal that was awarded by the Office of Naval Research to study a dual stress model (martial arts) with US Marine stationed at Fort Leonard Wood.
 For this study, we will evaluate the physiological and psychological response to repeated bouts of Marine Corps Martial Arts Program (MCMAP) training.
 More specifically, we will increase the effectiveness of MCMAP by identifying optimal training intervals and/ or cognitive stimuli that will improve the training environment.
 In addition to being the Co-PI on the project, my particular role in this study involves the inflammatory/immune response that occurs during this high-stress environment.
 Acute bouts of moderate and high-intensity exercise induce transient shifts in physiologic systems resulting from the combined physical and psychological demands of the given effort.
 Within this context, exercise induced alterations of specific immune cell populations and hormonal concentrations are some of, if not the most, established effects of exercise on a physiological system.
 Thus, we are examining changes in the profile of stress hormones, circulating immune cells and immunomodulatory cytokines following dual stress challenge models.

 Since my faculty appointment in September 2004, I have published 30 manuscripts in peer-reviewed journals, have four articles in review, and have co-authored two book chapters (one is in the final stages of being accepted).
 I have authored 47 published abstracts, and have given 19 peer-reviewed national scholarly presentations.
 I have submitted 23 research proposals as PI or Co-I to external organizations (ten of which were accepted for funding) and have obtained funding for approximately five million dollars and I have submitted seven internal research proposals, all of which were awarded.
 Finally, I was awarded the Promising Scholar Faculty Achievement Award from the School of Education at the University of Kansas in 2008.